 If Ajax was the most overused and ubiquitous web term of 2005, I would guess that Web 2.0 is the equivalent for 2006.
-There are Web 2.0 companies popping up everywhere and web sites are flooded with mirrored logos and other trendy graphics, without any real sense of coherence.
+There are Web 2.0 companies popping up everywhere with trendy graphics.

 You are also encouraged to tag the stuff you visit, using a plethora of social bookmarking tools.
-How many of these icons can you put a name to, or even better, explain what they do?
+How many of these icons can you recognize?

-Icons Icons of popular sites in the so called social web.
+Icons Icons of popular sites in the social web.

 Apart from all the hyped “2.0” sites, there are thousands of good old sites such as communities, forums, newsgroups, bulletin boards, guest books… Even though they are perhaps not as sexy as their modern counterparts, they are still alive and well.